Low-barrier shelter residents say staff abuse them amid ‘terrible’ conditions during COVID-19

 “The lights go off and on, off and on,” Snow said.

 She described the staff shutting off the generator at 7:30 a.m. on the day of the deep cleaning in order to get residents out of the building.
 Three other residents independently recalled the same series of events from that morning.
 Because the electricity was cut off, residents could not use the elevator and had to vacate the building using stairs.

 Electricity issues date back to May 2019, when WJLA reported 100 shelter residents endured a complete power outage, going two nights without lights or ventilation.

-Jones said she called PEPCO, an electrical company that services D.C., on the morning of the deep clean, and customer service told her that the shelter, Building 27 on the campus, was not in their system.
+Christina Jones, another resident at the shelter, said she called PEPCO, an electrical company that services D.C., on the morning of the deep clean, and customer service told her that the shelter, Building 27 on the campus, was not in their system.
 This led several residents to believe the building is not even connected to the electrical grid.

 Unbeknownst to shelter residents, Building 27 was taken off the generator and put back on normal power on Sept.
 22, the day of the deep clean.